 Many times in Regency-based novels we have the situation where for one reason or another, the hero refused the title he has inherited and “abdicates” his new peerage.
 The question is whether this is a viable plot line.

 The answer is a bit more complicated that we might expect.
 Let us say we have an earl who wishes to abdicate his title.
 He would have the option of refusing the title, the properties, and the money, but he would still technically be the earl until he dies and another secedes him.
 To have the full title and the honors accompanying it, the man would need to be confirmed before Parliament.
-[In my recent release, “Courting Lord Whitmire,” part of the Regency Summer Escape anthology, there is a lengthy scene where Lord Andrew Whitmire appears before Parliament to claim the viscountcy after his father’s death.]
+In my story, “Courting Lord Whitmire,” , there is a lengthy scene where Lord Andrew Whitmire appears before Parliament to claim the viscountcy after his father’s death.]
 Parliament demands that the person making the claim to the title present evidence of his right to it.
 If the man wishes to be styled as an earl, he must claim the title.
 He does not need to send in the Writ of Summons to the House of Lords, and he can refuse to use the title, but someone must care for the property, and no one else can have the title while he is alive.

 If he wished to claim the privileges of the peerage, which included: Peers had some special privileges.
 The main one was the right to sit in the House of Lords, unless they were Roman Catholic, a minor, a female or a lunatic.
 They could not be arrested for debts.
 They had to advance the peerage as an affirmative defense.
 They did not have to sit on juries.
 (This made sense as the House of Lords was in effect the supreme court and the last court of appeal).
 If arrested for a crime, they were allowed to be tried by the House of Peers.
 Their wives also claimed these privileges, except for sitting in the House of Lords.
 It was against the law to libel or slander a peer or to strike him.
 It was not until 1963 that anyone could walk away from a title.